pyrmont/articles.inqk.net/src/_posts/2020-02-14-assumptions.md

 None of this is to say that Thompson is completely wrong.
 You might agree that he's right in this case.
 I simply want the assumptions that underlie his argument to be clear.
 If you agree that unintended consequences can only flow from certain types of action and if you agree that the alternative is that nothing happened, then sure, the argument that we shouldn't regulate tech acquisitions looks pretty good.

 If you don't accept those assumptions, though?
 Well, maybe the harm was in not doing anything.

-[^1]: This may seem like a minor point but Thompson's claim at the beginning of his article that the 'do no harm' maxim has the danger of unintended consequences at its core is simply wrong.
-This is evident from a cursory reading of [the Wikipedia article][oath] to which Thompson links.
-I mention it because it's an example of how the assumptions affect analysis.

-[oath]: https://en.wikipedia.org/wiki/Hippocratic_Oath "Read 'The Hippocratic Oath' on Wikipedia"

-[^2]: This doesn't actually flow logically but let's assume for the sake of argument that it does.